AUTplayed/imguralbumbot/README.md

 If you want to contact the creator(me) just pm /u/AUTplayed on reddit.

 I sometimes check the inbox of the bot but I don't always have time for it.

+If, for some reason, you want to give me money here's my paypal https://paypal.me/AUTplayed